sogaiu/janet-peg/README.md

 # janet-peg

-Some code for parsing and rendering as Janet source code
+Some code for parsing and generating Janet source code

 ## Usage Examples

-Basic Parsing and Rendering
+Basic Parsing and Generation
 ```janet
 (import janet-peg/rewrite)